 When Should You Use Retesting?

 So, how do we decide when retesting is needed?
-First of all, it depends on your project size (and what elements are worth testing).
-For example: if you have a large product line spread across several products then retesting should be part of your regular process because every release may affect other parts of the system in various ways.
+First, it depends on your project size (and what elements are worth testing).
+For example, if you have a large product line spread across several products, retesting should be part of your regular process because every release may affect other system parts in various ways.

-Also, consider that each bug fixed will lead to additional tests being created by developers – which means they can spend more time writing test cases than fixing bugs.
-Besides, there are situations when even if you’re confident in your codebase it is still necessary to retest some parts of the system after every release.
+Also, consider that fixing each bug will lead to additional tests being created by developers – which means they can spend more time writing test cases than fixing bugs.
+Besides, there are situations when, even if you’re confident in your codebase, it is still necessary to retest some system parts after every release.

 For example: new functionality may introduce inconsistencies and unexpected behaviors that can be difficult to detect at first unless they become apparent during testing or on users’ feedback (and this should be a regular part of your QA process).
 Also, consider cases where test automation has not yet been implemented – these tests will show issues only after the additional effort is put into making them pass again!